liquidmetal-dev/flintlock/docs/proposals/0204-root-volume-options.md

 * **Provisioning.** A raw base file per image plus a per-VM qcow2 overlay with a relative backing path, opened with `backing_files=on`.
 * **Capture.** Copy or reflink the overlay while paused.
+* **First VM start.** The first use of an image on a host produces the raw base, O(image size), either by flattening the OCI image or by pulling a base artifact.
+Every later VM writes a qcow2 header that names the base (constant time); the guest's first write to each cluster allocates it in the overlay.
+No published figures for Cloud Hypervisor's qcow2 path.
+* **Snapshot.** On the critical path, inside the pause: reflink or copy the overlay file, O(extents) or O(overlay size).
+Off the critical path: the overlay is the delta, so compress and push O(overlay size).
+* **Clone start.** One-off per host and image: pull the base (O(base size)).
+  Per clone: place a copy of the overlay, `qemu-img rebase -u` if the relative path to the base differs (a header rewrite, no data movement), edit `disks[].path` in `config.json`, then `vm.restore` with the memory cost described in the timing model.
 * **Delta and base.** The overlay is the delta and `qemu-img rebase -u` rewrites the backing reference if the base moves.
 Backing files are looked up "relative to the directory containing" the image